Micron HMC Controller

 What is the latency internal to the Controller?

-The total combined latency for the HMC controller can vary from 100ns-300ns round trip (both the RX and the TX sides for a while round trip transaction).
-This range is dependent on how the controller is configured and what kind of features your application has.
-For example, if you are utilizing the multiport interface, the Pico controller will be taking care of creating well formed packets according to the HMC protocol rather than generating a kind of raw package.
-However, this feature can be turned off in order to reduce latency.
-Another big piece of the picture is the link retry feature and the link CRC.
+The total combined latency for the HMC controller can vary from 100ns-700ns round trip (both the RX and the TX sides for a round trip transaction).
+This range is dependent on how the controller is configured and what kind of features are used.
+For example, if you are utilizing the multiport interface, the controller will be taking care of creating well formed packets according to the HMC protocol.
+The 512-bit AXI interface has read data reordering built in so read data is always returned to the user in the order requested but some packets may have a longer latency as a result.
+Another piece of the picture is the link retry feature and the link CRC.
 This feature requires that the controller do complete CRC checks on all the incoming data before it is actually delivered.
 This is one of the main features that increases the latency to ~300ns.
-Without this feature, the controller is going to be at ~140ns or even down to ~100ns if you are not utilizing the multi-port features and are just wanting the raw-interface.
+Without this the controller is going to be at ~140ns or even down to ~100ns.
 There are a few reasons why our customers might turn off the CRC checks on incoming data prior to delivery:

 - Customers have an application architecture (sitting on top of the controller) that allows for the error to be squashed downstream.
 In other words, the controller is able to do CRC checks in parallel of the data being delivered by throwing an error flag that is then taken care of within the application architecture itself.
 In this way, the controller does not have to gate data until we are absolutely certain that it was received.